curtmorgan3/handy_helper/README.md

 Make code changes to your local branch.

-To commit your changes locally, run `git add .`, then `git commit -m 'message describing commit`.
+To commit your changes locally, run `git add .`, then `git commit -m 'message describing commit'`.

 To push a commit directly to an issue that is generated from a task item in the Kanban board, simply add `#issueNo` to your commit message.
 For example, when working on issue #8, add `#8` to your commit message.